-In April 2013, the European Commission asked the consultants ICF and the UK law firm Bates Wells Braithwaite to undertake a study to map the shape and nature of social enterprise activity in 29 European countries as part of its flagship ‘Social Business Initiative’.
+In April 2013, the European Commission asked the consultants ICF and the UK law firm Bates Wells to undertake a study to map the shape and nature of social enterprise activity in 29 European countries as part of its flagship ‘Social Business Initiative’.

-If you’d like to know more about ESELA and its work, we’d be delighted to hear from you, particularly if your organisation is interested in creating partnerships and collaborating with us.
+If you’d like to know more about esela and its work, we’d be delighted to hear from you, particularly if your organisation is interested in creating partnerships and collaborating with us.

 When using the company name, only the word “The” should be capitalised to read “esela – The legal network for social impact”.